Singapore Maths and why we do it.

 Key Stage 1 Bitesize Maths - This website is great for helping your child in Years 1 or 2 practise Mathematics at home and the pages and games follow the work that we do in school.

 Maths No Problem - This website will provide more information about how we facilitate Maths in our school.

-For more information, please ask Miss Ormesher, our Mathematics Subject Leader, in school.
+For more information on anything you have read, please ask Mrs Prempeh or Mr Singh, our Mathematics Subject Leaders, in school.